- Departments & Offices F-Z

 - This project will replace and upsize existing waterlines along NC-54 between Farrington Road and Little John Road.

 - Approximately 6,500 linear feet of 8-inch to 12-inch waterline will be replaced with a new 16-inch waterline.
-The project may include some limited storm drainage and sewer line replacements following field investigations.

 - Stay up to date on this and other Water Management projects by subscribing to City news flashes here.